 Here it's important to understand that determining the place of supply depends on your current location, the types of products or services you offer, and to whom.

-There is no confusion if you're an online store dealing with tangible products.
+If you're an online store selling tangible products, there is no confusion.
 Simply charge GST across the board if you're operating from Canada.
 Don't forget to check out the Canada tax guide to learn more about how this entire process works.

 EU